Vaesea/HaxeTux-New/README.md

 ## Will there be another update?
 I still need to add the credits, so yes, there will be another update.

+There's also a lot of new additions in "peppertux-haxe" that could be added here.